johnnl15/EE282/FinalProject.md

 ### Methods:

 First, assembly bam files which had been outputted from Cell Ranger were downloaded from www.ebi.ac.uk.
 Cell Ranger utilizes STAR alignment and calculates its MAPQ scores with this equation, -10*log10(1-(1/Nmap)).
 Scores range from 0-255 with 0 being unmapped, 255 being uniquely mapped, and scores in between being multimapped.
 For example, a MAPQ score of 3 would equal 5 different mappings for that particular read suggesting low quality mapping.
 Finally, 255 score would yield a 1 unique mapping of the read.
-Please see the _Final Proj Assembly MAPQ.sh_ file.
+Please see the _Final Proj Assembly MAPQ MTXBarGene.sh_ file.

 ### Results: